approvals/ApprovalTests.cpp/doc/UsingUT.md

 ### Usage examples

-Add the following two lines to your source code, before any of your `main()` functions that will use Approval Tests:
+Add the following two lines to your source code:

 <!-- snippet: ut_main -->
 <a id='snippet-ut_main'/></a>